First passage percolation in hostile environment is not monotone: Introduction

-Furthermore, it is natural to believe that by increasing the density $\mu$ or the rate $\lambda$ one would favor $\Fl$.
-Such monotonicity property is particularly interesting, as it is crucial in the analysis of several other related models, such as the contact processes and the two-type Richardson model (cf.\ \cite{Haggstrom-Pemantle}).
+It is natural to believe that by increasing the density $\mu$ or the rate $\lambda$ one would favor $\Fl$.
+Such monotonicity property would be quite useful as it plays a crucial role in the analysis of several other related models, such as the contact process and the two-type Richardson model \cite{liggett-SISys,Haggstrom-Pemantle,HP,GM2005,Hoffman}.
+However, it is possible to show that there are choices for the locations of the seeds and for the passage times such that the standard coupling fails to be monotone.
+In particular, on graphs whose structure present a lot of loops of different lengths, such configurations can be engineered so that adding a seed is beneficial to $\Fo$.
+The reason is that when the seed is activated, the process gets slowed down locally, and this can delay the activation of seeds that are further away in that direction.
+This could be beneficial for $\Fo$ as it grows along nearby directions.